University Information & Facts

 Corban is accredited by the Northwest Commission on Colleges and Universities.
 As a member of the Association of Christian Schools International (ACSI), Corban's Education program is approved to culminate in an ACSI teaching certificate.
 It is also approved by the State of Oregon to prepare both elementary and secondary teachers for licensure.
 For more information on our accreditation, click here.

 Our distinction is relationship— faculty to student and student to student.
 The members of the Corban community are here to help students succeed.
 Our motto, Dedicating Heart and Mind to God, is a very real part of our process.

-For the 11th year running, Corban University was ranked eighth best in the West for regional colleges in the “U.S. News Best Colleges” guide for 2013
+For the 13th year running, Corban University is ranked in the top 10 for Best Regional Colleges in the West by “U.S. News Best Colleges.”

-“We continue to deliver good academics, a solid campus experience and competitive athletics,” said Corban Registrar Chris Vetter.
+“We continue to deliver solid academics, a rich campus experience and competitive athletics,” said Corban Associate Provost Chris Vetter.
 “This sets us apart year after year.
 Students truly appreciate what Corban has to offer them.”

 U.S. News & World Report’s guide to best colleges is a tool often used by college seekers and parents when looking for academic quality and cost when choosing a school.
 The publication ranks colleges according to the Carnegie Classification of Institutions of Higher Education.
 Its Best Regional College classification focuses on colleges offering a broad range of liberal arts programs.

-A student survey conducted by The Princeton Review lists Corban as one of the best colleges in the U.S. western region.
+The most recent student survey conducted by The Princeton Review also lists Corban University as one of the best colleges in the U.S. western states.